Part 2: How to Design Your Own Miniature Fruit Garden

 These containerized plants will need regular watering (often daily), frequent fertilizing (sometimes weekly), and protection from severe cold.
 Fruit trees will also need to be removed from their containers every few years to either have their roots pruned or to be repotted into a slightly larger container with fresh soil.
 Even with all this effort, many fruit trees grown in containers may need to be replaced with new trees every 10 years or so.

 However, growing fruit in containers may still be an option worth exploring for some of you – especially for those of you with mild winters.
-Check my Pinterest board for a few ideas on growing fruit in containers.
 A good book with a large chapter on growing fruit in containers is McGee & Stuckey’s Bountiful Container: Create Container Gardens of Vegetables, Herbs, Fruits, and Edible Flowers

 If you want to grow fig trees and your climate is a little too cool for them, you could tuck one up against the south side of your house, protected from the winter winds.
 The micro-climate in that spot may be up to one zone warmer, especially if you have a brick wall.